edgexfoundry/edgex-compose/compose-builder/README.md

 upload-tls-cert [options] <environment_variables>
 Upload a bring-your-own (BYO) TLS certificate to the API gateway as specified by:
 Options:
-    arm64:  Upload TLS certificate to the API gateway server using ARM64 image
     dev:    Upload TLS certificate to the API gateway server using local dev built docker image 'make docker' creates local docker images tagged with '0.0.0-dev'
     Environment Variables: